httptoolkit/mockttp/README.md

 * Make some real HTTP requests
 * Assert on the results

-Here's a minimal example of all that, using Mocha, Chai & Superagent, which works out of the box in Node and all modern browsers:
+Here's a simple minimal example of all that using plain promises, Mocha, Chai & Superagent, which works out of the box in Node and modern browsers:

 ```typescript
 const superagent = require("superagent");